 It also claimed that “placing individuals in high-achievement groups may incur emotional costs.”

 Brightest of the bright

 The study looked at looked at 1,636 intellectually gifted students who skipped at least one grade in the 1970s and 1980s.
 All were in the top 1% of cognitive ability.
-About 220 of them even scored in the top 0.01%, with average SAT scores of 700 (math) and 630 (verbal) at age 13(!).
+About 220 of them even scored in the top 0.01%.
+That means their average SAT scores were 700 (math) and 630 (verbal) at age 13(!).

 The researchers found that that grade-skipping students did not suffer at all in terms of psychological well-being at age 50.
 And these results remained basically unchanged even when the researchers controlled for the students’ social-economic background.
 Likewise, the study found that the accelerated children did not regret their grade-skipping decision.
 Many of them actually wished that they could have accelerated more.

 Grade skipping boosts careers

 And indeed, several studies have found that skipping a grade in elementary school actually boosts students’ professional and creative achievements in adulthood.
 Examples include the number of PhDs, academic publications, tenured professorships, and patents that they had received by age 50.

 The authors suggest that instead of fretting about the negative consequences of grade skipping (which, again, don’t seem to exist), people should think about the possible negative consequences of not grade skipping.
 These include boring kids by teaching them things they have already learned, or the potential loss to society of holding back these budding geniuses – fewer patents, fewer discoverses, etc.